 If you’re revamping collaborative spaces, make sure they fit employees’ needs by considering these tips.

-- Durable materials are important for spaces that will be used throughout the day, says David Chason, Partner of commercial design firm AEI U.S. Studio.
+- Durable materials are important for spaces in commercial interiors that will be used throughout the day, says David Chason, Partner of commercial design firm AEI U.S. Studio.

 - Vary sizes and furnishings for meeting spaces.
 More options fit more needs.